harshPPatel/bookmark-app/server/READEME.md

   * [ ] delete the bookmark
   * [ ] response according to sucess and error

-* delete route in auth
+* delete account route in auth
   * [ ] get username from auth token
   * [ ] delete user
   * [ ] delete all related bookmarks